mustafarumeli/ProjectPatatoKingEventBuilder/firebase-setup.md

 4. Enable Google Analytics (optional)
 5. Click "Create project"

-## 2. Enable Firestore Database
+## 2. Enable Realtime Database

-1. In your Firebase project console, go to "Firestore Database"
+1. In your Firebase project console, go to "Realtime Database"
-2. Click "Create database"
+2. Click "Create Database"
 3. Choose "Start in test mode" (for development)
-4. Select a location for your database
+4. Select a location for your database (should match your region)
 5. Click "Done"

+**Important:** This project uses Firebase Realtime Database, not Firestore!

 ## 3. Get Firebase Configuration